andela/mrm_api/Readme.md

     ```
 - Running migrations

-    - Migrate database to new structure.
-Run the command below:
+    - Initial migration commands
         ```
-        alembic revision --autogenerate -m "Migration message"
+        $ alembic revision --autogenerate -m "Migration message"

+        $ alembic upgrade head
         ```
-    - Upgrade to new structure.Run the command below:
+    - If you have one migration file in the alembic/version folder.
+Run the commands below:
         ```
+        $ alembic stamp head

+        $ alembic upgrade head
+        ```
+    - If you have more than 2 migration files in the alembic/versions folder.
+Rum the commands bellow
+        ```
+        $ alembic stamp head

+        $ alembic upgrade head

+        $ alembic revision --autogenerate -m "Migration message"

-        alembic upgrade head
+        $ alembic upgrade head

         ```
 - Run application.
     ```